 Performance, reliability and design were the three further key considerations we noted first time around, though even then we were aware of the limitations of testing a product's reliability based on a relatively short period of review time.

 The winners in 1983 were chosen by four judges - selected from "our most longstanding reviewers" - under the careful eye of the editor, Matt Nicholson.
-Now of course our review team is entirely in-house, and the Award-winners are thrashed out among the What Hi-Fi? team based on the previous months' testing.
+Now of course our review team is entirely in-house, and the Award-winners are thrashed out among the What Hi-Fi? team based on the previous 12 months of testing.

-Back then, What Hi-Fi? was a dedicated hi-fi magazine, aimed at both audio enthusiasts and the mass-market buyer who simply wanted a new pair of speakers.
+Back then, What Hi-Fi? was a dedicated stereo hi-fi magazine, aimed at both audio enthusiasts and the mass-market buyer who simply wanted advice on a new pair of speakers.

-With the home cinema market in its infancy, our coverage of TVs and home cinema amplifiers was still some way off, let alone new product categories such as smartphones, tablets or streaming services.
+With the home cinema market in its infancy, our coverage of TVs and home cinema amplifiers was still some way off, let alone unimaginable-at-the-time product categories such as smartphones, tablets or streaming services.

 The hi-fi market itself was a much more straightforward affair.
 There were no wireless speakers, no multi-room systems and, no doubt, far fewer pairs of headphones.